 The Wedding Guest (Alex Delaware #34)—The latest Alex Delaware mystery is as good as the first one

 Despite my affinity for crime novels that cast light on other cultures, I’ve never been able to make my way into Walter Mosley’s award-winning Easy Rawlins series of historical mysteries.
 Easy Rawlins is an African American veteran and private eye in Watts who operates from the 1940s to the 1960s.
-Although Mosley has written dozens of other novels and nonfiction works, he is best known for the 14 books featuring Rawlins that were published from 1990 to 2016.
+Although Mosley has written dozens of other novels and nonfiction works, including two other series of mystery novels, he is best known for the 15 books featuring Rawlins that were published from 1990 to 2021.
+And the first of those books was adapted into a popular Hollywood novel starring Denzel Washington as Easy Rawlins.

 Charcoal Joe (Easy Rawlins #14)—Everybody’s favorite African-American detective